BDC Hamburger Icon

 1. Find a business niche for your clothing store.

-Figuring out your niche is an essential process of starting any business.
+Figuring out your niche is an essential part of starting any business.
 You want to provide a product or service that connects with your target audience’s wants and needs.
+In this case, what type of clothing will you sell in your store?

-Then you can choose a specialty, such as vintage clothing for women, boutique items, maternity clothing, sportswear or accessories.
-You can even create your own clothing brand as a fashion designer.
+Evaluate whether your market will respond to a new men’s, women’s or children’s clothing store or a combination of these offerings.
+Then you can choose a specialty, such as vintage clothing for women, boutique items, maternity apparel, sportswear or accessories.
+You can create your own clothing brand as a fashion designer.

 2. Identify the target audience for your clothing store.

+Identifying your target audience goes hand in hand with finding your business niche.
+You must identify who will purchase your clothes.
 What type of potential customer are you targeting, and what clothing would they buy?
-Do you want to target those looking for a high-end fashion brand, or to those looking for more affordable clothing?
+Do you want to target those looking for a high-end fashion brand or those looking for more affordable apparel?

 TipBottom line